marcopennekamp/lore/vm/poem.md

       - **Elements** (Value*)
     - Shape:
       - **Property values** (Value*): The property values must be in the same order as the type's property names.
-    - Symbol:
-      - *Type* already carries the name of the symbol value.
     - Struct:
       - **Property count** (uint16)
       - **Property values** (Value*): The property values must be in the same order as the struct schema's property names, which is implicitly determined by the value's NamedType.